 Earn your Bachelor's Degree in Adult Education

-A bachelor's degree in adult education can help prepare you to teach adults looking to advance their academic knowledge and usually requires four years of study.
+A bachelor's degree in adult education can help you learn how to teach adults looking to advance their academic knowledge and usually requires four years of study.
 Teaching adults requires a different skill-set than teaching children, and your degree program should be designed with this in mind.

-As an adult educator, your job will be to teach in an engaging and effective manner.
+The responsibility of an adult educator is to teach in an engaging and effective manner.
 Your bachelor's in adult education program should reflect this commitment by offering courses in topics like learning and development, critical thinking and evaluation, learning assessment, learning style fundamentals and instructional design.
 Because online education is becoming increasingly prevalent, including in adult education systems, some adult education programs may include instruction in online teaching.

 The Bureau of Labor Statistics notes that in May 2012, adult education and literacy teachers earned a median national annual wage of $48,590, with the lowest 10 percent earning up to $27,460 and the top 10 percent earning up to $82,490 (bls.gov/oes, 2013).
 Educators of adults may enjoy the satisfaction of teaching without the disciplinary issues often associated with teaching younger people.
 Additionally, adult education centers may follow the academic calendar, potentially granting adult educators ample vacation time.
 Online teaching opportunities can also create additional work flexibility.

 - "Adult Basic and Secondary Education and Literacy Teachers and Instructors," May 2012 Occupational Employment and Wages, Bureau of Labor Statistics, March 29, 2013, http://www.bls.gov/oes/current/oes253011.htm